Neville Hewitt Bridge

-The Neville Hewitt Bridge is a road bridge which spans the Fitzroy River in Rockhampton, Queensland, Australia.
-It was officially opened by Queensland premier Sir Joh Bjelke-Petersen on 16 August 1980.
+The Neville Hewitt Bridge is a concrete road bridge that carries the Bruce Highway across the Fitzroy River in Rockhampton, Queensland, Australia.
+The bridge was officially opened by Queensland premier Sir Joh Bjelke-Petersen on 16 August 1980, and named in honour of long-serving local politician Neville Hewitt who served as the Minister for Lands, Forestry and Water Resources.